ronen25/libcmdf/README.md

 ### Any plans to support Linenoise/anything else?
 Yes!
 I'm planning to add support for it in the near future.

+### Any plans to implement a proper C++ API?
+Yes!
+Near future, hopefully!

+### What's with the weird commit history?
+I'm used to doing git with the command line, not with VSCode... sorry about that :-(

 -------------------------------------------------------------------------------------------------------

 License